syncfusion-content/blazor-docs/blazor/chart/how-to/threshold.md

 ---
 layout: post
-title: Threshold marking in Blazor Chart Component | Syncfusion
+title: Threshold in Chart in Blazor Charts Component | Syncfusion
-description: Learn here all about how to place threshold marking in the Syncfusion Blazor Chart component step by step.
+description: Checkout and learn here all about Threshold in Chart in Syncfusion Blazor Charts component and more.
 platform: Blazor
 control: Chart
 documentation: ug